 In every case where it is necessary to prove actionable damage1 it is also necessary for the representee2 to establish a causal connection, as distinct from a relation of mere sequence and succession, between the damage and the misrepresentation.
 The damage must be shown to have been a natural and direct result of the misrepresentation being acted on or, where the representee is induced by fraudulent misrepresentation to believe a certain state of things to exist3, of the misrepresentation being believed4.
-Where this connection is not made out, then, even if he proves that he did in fact sustain
+Where this connection is not made out, then,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN